Buttrey threw a 20-pitch bullpen in Florida on Tuesday and has been training every day during the week, Fabian Ardaya of The Athletic reports.

 Hansel Robles has seen the bulk of the work as the Angels' closer over the last few weeks, but Buttrey has been just as effective in high-leverage spots, reeling off eight straight scoreless appearances with a 13:1 K:BB over 10.2 innings during that stretch.
 So far, however, both of Buttrey's saves have come when Robles pitched the day before, making the pecking order in the team's bullpen clear.

 Buttrey allowed two hits while striking out two through two innings to record his first save in a 6-3 win over the Blue Jays on Wednesday.

-Buttrey has been used as a high-leverage option recently and was effective in two innings to nail down his first save of the season.
+The 26-year-old has been used as a high-leverage option recently and was effective in two innings to nail down his first save of the season.
 Even though he is a candidate for saves, the Angels are unlikely to use a traditional closer's role.
-The 26-year-old has a 1.13 ERA and a 21:3 K:BB through 16 innings.
+Hansel Robles recorded the save Tuesday and may not have been available.
+Buttrey has a 1.13 ERA and a 21:3 K:BB through 16 innings.

 Buttrey (1-1) was charged with the blown save and the loss Wednesday against the Yankees.
 He allowed one earned run on two hits and zero walks while striking out three over 2.2 innings.